 Core network tests check the network environment, network services, and external connectivity.

 These tests include:

-- AP Scan: Examines the Wi-Fi environment around the sensor and collect BSSIDs, RSSI values, channel information and related information
+AP Scan: Examines the Wi-Fi environment around the sensor and collects BSSIDs, RSSI values, channel information, and related information

-- AP Association: Determines if sensor can and how long it takes to associate to the configured SSID/access point
+AP Association: Determines if the sensor can and how long it takes to associate with the configured SSID/access point

-- External Connectivity: Checks if the sensor can connect to http://cdn.capenetworks.io/auth (confirms if sensor has external connectivity)
+External Connectivity: Checks if the sensor can connect to http://cdn.capenetworks.io/auth (confirms if the sensor has external connectivity)

 Once all the core tests have been successfully completed, the sensor will run the internal and external tests that have been configured for the network.
 See the following articles for information on the available predefined tests and custom test templates that can be configured.
 Pre-defined and custom test templates have optional frequency and rate limit settings so administrators have the ability to control the frequency of tests to avoid impacts on applications.
 More information on frequency and rate limit settings can be found here.

 When all the tests have been completed for a network, the sensor will release the IP address if it was obtained from DHCP and de-authenticate from the network, and move on to the next network to test.